 For me, this was one of those fall in love at first bite recipes.

 The mushrooms and nutritional yeast and white miso simmered away – and formed a perfectly savory and umami base of flavor for the pliant green beans to slow cook in.
-The thick, creamy sauce is loaded with the bouquet of onions and garlic – and has a slight nutty undertone from the almond milk.
-However, the earthiness from the white miso tempers that nuttiness a bit.

 And, oh… those perfect, salty French-fried onions.
 They not only add a crunchy texture to this slow cooker green bean casserole, they complete it with their trademark understated savory sweetness.